First-principles simulation of spin diffusion in static solids using dynamic mean-field theory: Introduction

-SpinDMFT was developed for large dense spin ensembles at high temperature, which means that the initial density matrix does not show any order; it is proportional to the identity.
+SpinDMFT was developed for large dense spin ensembles at high temperature.
+In this context, \enquote{dense} means that each spin has a large number of interaction partners.
+The term \enquote{high temperature} refers to the thermally available energy being much larger than all internal energy scales such as spin-spin or spin-field couplings; this entails that the initial density matrix is approximately proportional to the identity.
 The local spin dynamics is captured by an effective single-site problem with a time-dependent Gaussian mean-field and a closed self-consistency equation, which is solved numerically by iteration.
 The key control parameter is the number of interaction partners for each spin.
 If this number tends to infinity, each spin only experiences a classical field because in this limit the relative importance of non-commutativity vanishes \cite{stane14b}.
-In addition, the local spin environment consists of many contributions, which are only weakly correlated, so that the effective fields behave like Gaussian randomly distributed variables.
+In addition, the local spin environment consists of many contributions, which are only weakly correlated, so that the effective field behaves like a Gaussian-distributed random variable.

-SpinDMFT has been shown to successfully describe some standard NMR measurements, such as FIDs and spin echoes \cite{graes24} and is also capable of describing quadrupolar interactions \cite{graes25b}.
+SpinDMFT has been shown to successfully describe some standard NMR measurements, such as FIDs and spin echoes \cite{graes24} and is also capable of describing quadrupolar interactions \cite{graes26a}.
 In this article, we extend the spinDMFT approach to capture spectral spin diffusion in static solids and compare the approach with published experimental data for selectively \textsuperscript{13}C-labeled malonic acid and for dipotassium \textalpha-D-glucopyranose-1-phosphate dihydrate (GLP).
 We are well aware that solid-state NMR is mostly performed under magic-angle spinning (MAS), which is not considered in this study.
 The goal of this article is to highlight the enormous potential of spinDMFT on the example of static spectral spin diffusion, which is a long-standing theoretical problem.
 More relevant NMR experiments may be considered in future works after spinDMFT has been extended to more complex scenarios, such as MAS.